Alexander Albrecht: Style

 He began his composing career at the Budapest Academy.
 His teacher Hans Koessler attempted to instill the classical composing principles in his pupils, but Albrecht found an inspiration also in modern compositions of his contemporaries.
 He studied works of Stravinsky, Malipiero, Milhaud, Reger, Debussy and others.
 He gradually developed his original music language already in his juvenile works, such as Andante con moto for organ, Piano Suite or the String Quartet in D major.
 His compositions were also slightly influenced by Art Nouveau.

-In the period from 1925-1928 he managed to establish own compositional language, most significantly apparent in the Sonatina for Eleven Instruments of 1925.
+In the period from 1925 to 1928 he managed to establish own compositional language, most significantly apparent in the Sonatina for Eleven Instruments of 1925.
 Later he focused on application of his new stylistic inventions and ideas.
 The most valued compositions from this period are the Quintet for Flute, Oboe, Clarinet, Bassoon and Piano and the Symphony in One Movement.

 In his last composing period, Albrecht worked mainly on transcriptions of his older compositions.

 He was the first representative of a modern Slovak music.